PASTAplus/auth/README.md

 - When a new profile is created through the API:
   - Always use whatever unique user identifier string provided by the client, as the IdP UID
-  - If the unique string already exists in the identity IdP uid field:
+  - If the unique string already exists in the identity IdP UID field:
     - The new profile creation fails and returns an error
   - If not:
     - If the unique string is in the Identity.email field: